A Relaxed Lagrange Multiplier Approach for Phase Field Models: Numerical results

 \section{Numerical results}

-In this section, we implement the proposed numerical methods and apply them to various classical phase-field models, including the Allen-Cahn (AC) equation, the Cahn-Hilliard (CH) equation, the Molecular Beam Epitaxy (MBE) model, the phase-field crystal (PFC) model, and the diblock copolymer model.
+In this section, we now implement the proposed numerical methods and apply them to several classical phase-field models, including the Allen-Cahn (AC) equation, the Cahn-Hilliard (CH) equation and the molecular beam epitaxy (MBE) model.

 For this study, we consider phase-field models with periodic boundary conditions.
-The Finite Element Method (FEM) is employed for spatial discretization.
+The finite element method (FEM) is employed for spatial discretization.
 The spatial domain $\Omega=[0, L_x]\times[0, L_y]$ is divided into a uniform grid with a mesh size of $h_x=L_x/N_x$ and $h_y=L_y/N_y$, where $N_x$ and $N_y$ are positive even integers.
 Unless otherwise stated, we set $N_x=N_y=128$ for all cases.
-Since both the BDF2 and CN schemes offer second-order accuracy, our focus in this paper is on comparing the original SAV-CN scheme with the RSAV-CN scheme and the CSAV-CN scheme.

-The accurate energy mentioned in the following numerical examples is obtained from the results of the second-order CN scheme \eqref{SeONuSCH1}-\eqref{SeONuSCH3} with $\alpha=0$ and $\Delta t=10^{-5}$ ,which degrades to the semi-implicit/CN numerical scheme.
-The CSAV modified energy is equal to $E_{CM}$ in equation \eqref{ECM} after subtracting a constant $\frac{r}{\alpha}$, as mentioned in equation \eqref{EOECM}.
-The RSAV modified energy and the SAV modified energy are $E_{M}$ in equation \eqref{eq:EM}.
+Since both the BDF2 and CN schemes offer second-order accuracy, our focus in this paper is on comparing the RLM-CN scheme with the LM-CN scheme, the original SAV-CN scheme and the RSAV-CN scheme. {The reference energy values in the following numerical examples are obtained using the LM-CN schemes with a very small time step size ${\tau}=10^{-5}$ to ensure the uniqueness of the solution to nonlinear algebraic equations.} The RLM modified energy is equal to $E_{RM}$ in equation \eqref{ECM} after subtracting a constant $\frac{r-1}{\alpha}$.